 Let your nose be your guide.
 If you can detect a strong odour, imagine how your dog and his keen sense of smell will respond.
 However, there should not be a strong scent of cleaning supplies either.
 Chemicals can be hard on a dog’s nose.
 If you can’t smell anything, that’s a good sign.

-How are the Animals Fed?
+How are the Animals Fed and Monitored?

 You should be able to bring your own food; the food your pet is accustomed to.
 Any change in the diet could cause stomach issues for your pooch.
 Ask how often the animals are fed (twice a day is ideal), and ask what happens if your dog doesn’t eat right away.
 Some dogs like to graze, so ensure the food isn’t taken away if they don’t eat it all right away.